brainsatplay/wasl/README.md

 - Default: [key].wasl

 #### src
-A `wasl`-compatible endpoint to offload this code to
+A wasl-compatible endpoint to offload this code to
 - Default: false
 - "https://example.com"
 - "worker"